Dancin' in the Key of Life

-Dancin' in the Key of Life is the debut solo studio album (not including two albums released earlier in the decade with Steve Arrington's Hall of Fame) by American R&B/soul singer Steve Arrington.
+Dancin' in the Key of Life is the debut solo studio album (not including the two albums released earlier in the decade with Steve Arrington's Hall of Fame) by American R&B/soul singer Steve Arrington.
 It was released in 1985 via Atlantic Records, and was produced by Keg Johnson and Wilmer Raglin.
-The album peaked at number 185 on the Billboard 200 and number 32 on the Top R&B/Hip-Hop Albums.
-Its self-titled lead single peaked at #68 on the Hot 100 and #8 on the Hot R&B/Hip-Hop Songs.
+The album peaked at number 185 on the Billboard 200 and number 32 on the Top R&B/Hip-Hop Albums chart.
+Its self-titled lead single peaked at No. 68 on the Hot 100 and No. 8 on the Hot R&B/Hip-Hop Songs chart.